prskid1000/AttenBuddy/README.md

 # AttenBuddy
-A student Attendance System with features to manage teacher,subjects and student.
+A student Attendance System with features to manage teacher,subjects and student of an Intitute.

 ### Credential
 - Admin(prskid, 1234)